 Kyoto was one of the last stops on our four-week adventure in Japan.
 You know the saying, “save the best for last”?
 Well, that’s exactly what we did.

-After soaking in the modern energy of Tokyo, exploring medieval villages, crossing the Japanese Alps and absorbed the story into Hiroshima, we arrived in Kyoto thinking we already knew everything about Japan — what a mistake!
-Kyoto surprised us at every turn, with new experiences, adventures and learning around every corner.
+After soaking in the modern energy of Tokyo, exploring medieval villages, crossing the Japanese Alps, and letting Hiroshima‘s history sink in, we arrived in Kyoto thinking we already knew everything about Japan.
+What a mistake!
+Kyoto surprised us at every turn, with new experiences, surprises, and discoveries around every corner.

-Our five days in Kyoto were filled with stunning temples, peaceful gardens, incredible dining experiences, cultural immersion, and breathtaking landscapes.
+Our five days in Kyoto were filled with stunning temples, peaceful gardens, incredible food, and breathtaking landscapes, and they gave us a clear picture of what to do in Kyoto across every kind of day

-In this post, I’ll share what we found to be the best of the city, all packed into a five day Kyoto itinerary.
+In this post, I’ll share the best of it, all packed into a five-day Kyoto itinerary.
 You could easily fit everything into four days, as I’ll explain below.
-And if you only have three days, you’ll still get a great taste of Kyoto — enough to fall even more in love with Japan and start dreaming of your next trip to the Land of the Rising Sun.
+And if you only have three days, you’ll still get a great taste of Kyoto — enough to fall even more in love with Japan and start planning your next trip.

 .